espadrine/sc/camp/Readme.md

 the server's data seemlessly through ajax calls.

 You may also differ the moment when you send the json back to the client.
-The basic idea is, you want to send it when an event is raised: `camp.Server.emit ('name_of_the_event', data)`.
+The basic idea is, you want to send it when an event is raised: `camp.server.emit ('name_of_the_event', data)`.
 In that case, you need to add a third parameter to the definition of your action: